mbahng/pyember/README.md

   5. `tests` are testing modules for the `ember` library.
   6. `CMakeLists.txt` generates the Makefiles needed to compile this library.
   7. `setup.py` allows you to pip install this as a package.
+  8. `run_tests.sh` which is the main test running script.

 ## Getting Started